jakecaldwell1997/jakecaldwell1997.github.io/README.md

 # Jake Caldwell, Data Scientist

 ### Education
-- PhD, Political Science at University of Florida (expected graduation date: May 2025)
+- PhD, Political Science at University of Florida (expected graduation date: June 2025)
 - MA, Political Science at University of Florida (May 2023)
 - BA, Political Science at Stetson University *with honors* (May 2019)

 ### Projects

 - Dissertation, "The Political Implications of Precarious Work"
-  * This dissertation explores the impacts of precarious work arrangements on American workers' political behaviors and attitudes.
+  * Dissertation is a large-scale research project which explores the impacts of precarious work arrangements on American workers' political behaviors and attitudes.
   * Employs advanced quantitative methodology such as multilevel regression models, structural equation models, and survey design to explore complex relationships between workplace exeperiences and political behaviors and attitudes.
   * Develops unique linking strategy of Current Population Survey Supplement responses to create novel dataset which contains detailed information on both individual-level contract type and voting behavior in order to derive insights into the effects of precarious work on voting.
   * Exlpores the policy space in which precarious workers do (or do not) receive workplace protections.